Artesians/TCL/characters/cryo/qiqi.md

 | Frames | 112 |
 | MV/s | 213.6%/s |

+* **Fortune-Preserving Talisman** is dynamic and does not snapshot any attack bonus.
 * Qiqi's **Talisman** will heal characters attacking the target to which the talisman is applied as long as the damage dealt to the target is **BOTH**
   * based on the attacking character's stats
   * dealt by a character which is currently on-field